teadrinker/projection-assisted-sculpting/SARA Unity Project/Assets/Code/TeaImg/README.md

 # TeaImg

-This wraps calculation of arrays of float4 (Color/Vector4 etc), with a dual CPU/GPU backend, in a neat API.
+This wraps calculation of arrays of float4 (Color/Vector4 etc) into a neat API with a dual CPU/GPU backend.
-Actual calculation are not performed until you call RequestPixel(s) or RequestTexture.
+Actual calculation is not performed until you call RequestPixel(s) or RequestTexture.

     var ctx = new
-    var yellow = ctx.DataSource(Color.red]).add(ctx.DataSource(Color.green)).RequestPixel();
+    var yellow = ctx.DataSource(Color.red).add(ctx.DataSource(Color.green)).RequestPixel();
     var yellowArray = ctx.DataSource(new Color[Color.red]).add(ctx.DataSource(new Color[Color.green])).RequestPixels();